MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-custom-app-policies-and-settings.md

 ## Allow your users to use custom apps

 The **Interaction with custom apps** option in the org-wide setting applies to everyone in your organization and governs whether they can interact with custom apps in their personal or team context or not.
-Custom apps that are submitted by a user and are approved by an admin or are directly uploaded by admin, are available for the entire organization.
-Even if interaction is turned off using the following setting, such tenant-wide custom apps can be used by permitted users.

 To configure the org-wide custom app setting, follow these steps:

 1. Sign in to the Teams admin center and access **Teams apps** > **[Manage apps](https://admin.teams.microsoft.com/policies/manage-apps)**.
 1. Select **Org-wide app settings**.